Plan Your Visit

 Once in the Florissant find the intersection of US-24 and Teller 1 and head South toward Cripple Creek.
 Go 1/4 mile to second road on the right and make a right.
 Look for the sign for Florissant Fossil Quarry.
 Follow the dirt road to the parking area.

-The entrance fee is $15 per collector per hour.
+Starting with our 2023 season, the entrance fee is $20 per collector per hour.
 Kids under 5 are free.
 At this time we are accepting CASH ONLY.

 We guarantee you will find fossils.